RwenzoriPoker/PivxPoker/pivxPoker/README.md

 install nodejs (19 recommended) https://github.com/nodesource/distributions/blob/master/README.md
+It node lts also works (v 20.11 at the time of writing) Node latest is not working at the time of writing (21.x)

 ```
 sudo apt-get install build-essential
 sudo apt install node-pre-gyp
 ```
 `npm i`
+**If you have issues purge the package-lock and any node_modules you have and try again** **If you still have issues try:**
+`sudo apt-get install libzmq3-dev`

-If you have issues purge the package-lock and any node_modules you have and try again switching node versions OSes or anything else can cause a number of issues with node-gyp building nodejs 19 with node-gyp compiles on debian.
-Each OS and version of node could have diffrent issues and at the moment I don't have the time to support every platform
+switching node versions OSes or anything else can cause a number of issues with node-gyp building nodejs 19 with node-gyp compiles on debian.
+Each OS and version of node could have different issues and at the moment I don't have the time to support every platform

-Once you pivx Daemon syncs restart it so that it is using the settings from the config file
+Once your pivx Daemon syncs restart it so that it is using the settings from the config file

 .env file:
 ```